Even (Former) Presidents Have To Go To Jury Duty

 But Barack Obama was dismissed from jury duty, with the thanks of the Cook County Circuit Court.
 He'll be sent a check for $17.20 for his time, which a spokeswoman says he will return.

-That might make President Obama the first Chicago politician to ever return money.
+That might make Obama the first Chicago politician to ever return money.

-According to reports, the former president shook hands all around, and signed books for several of his 168 fellow jurors.
+According to reports, the former president shook hands all around and signed books for several of his 168 fellow jurors.
 "This looks like Chicago!" he told them.
 Sonal Joshi, a court clerk, told reporters, "He's gorgeous!"

 Maybe it was the red JUROR sticker Mr. Obama put on his lapel.

-President Obama was dismissed from the jury pool, along with about half of the other jurors, by a random draw before lunch time.
+Obama was dismissed from the jury pool, along with about half of the other jurors, by a random draw before lunch time.

-Former President George W. Bush reported for jury duty in Dallas in 2015, and former President Clinton was called to serve in New York in 2003.
+Former President George W. Bush reported for jury duty in Dallas in 2015, and former President Bill Clinton was called to serve in New York in 2003.
 They were quickly dismissed, too, but made the point that they were ready to do their civic duty.

-Cook County's Chief Judge Timothy Evans said, "If the former president of the United States takes his time to come, anybody ought to be willing to come."
+Cook County Chief Judge Timothy Evans said, "If the former president of the United States takes his time to come, anybody ought to be willing to come."

-Any attorney or judge would have qualms about putting a former president on a jury — especially in his hometown, where he won 84 percent of the vote, and schools are named for him.
-It might make what's supposed to be a jury of 12 citizens into, "a jury of one," as Scott Turow, the novelist and lawyer, told us.
+Any attorney or judge would have qualms about putting a former president on a jury — especially in his hometown, where he won 84 percent of the vote and schools are named for him.
+It might make what's supposed to be a jury of 12 citizens into "a jury of one," as Scott Turow, the novelist and lawyer, told us.

 "No other juror would want to contradict a former president," he said.